Ibn Saud: Oil discovery and his rule

-Petroleum was discovered in Saudi Arabia in 1938 by SoCal, after Ibn Saud granted a concession in 1933.
+Petroleum was discovered in Saudi Arabia in 1938 by Chevron Corporation, after Ibn Saud granted a concession in 1933.
 Through his advisers St John Philby and Ameen Rihani, Ibn Saud granted substantial authority over Saudi oil fields to American oil companies in 1944.
 Beginning in 1915, he signed a "friendship and cooperation" pact with Britain to keep his militia in line and cease any further attacks against their protectorates for whom they were responsible.

 Ibn Saud's newly found oil wealth brought a great deal of power and influence that he would use to advantage in the Hejaz.
 He forced many nomadic tribes to settle down and abandon "petty wars" and vendettas.
 He began widespread enforcement of the new kingdom's ideology, based on the teachings of Muhammad Ibn Abd al-Wahhab.
-This included an end to traditionally sanctioned rites of pilgrimage, recognized by the orthodox schools of jurisprudence, but at odds with those sanctioned by Muhammad ibn Abd al-Wahhab.
-In 1926, after a caravan of Egyptians on the way to Mecca were beaten by his forces for playing bugles, he was impelled to issue a conciliatory statement to the Egyptian government.
+This included an end to traditionally sanctioned rites of pilgrimage, recognized by the orthodox schools of jurisprudence, but at odds with those sanctioned by al-Wahhab.
+In 1926, after a caravan of Egyptian pilgrims on the way to Mecca were beaten by his forces for playing bugles, he was impelled to issue a conciliatory statement to the Egyptian government.
 In fact, several such statements were issued to Muslim governments around the world as a result of beatings suffered by the pilgrims visiting the holy cities of Mecca and Medina.
 With the uprising and subsequent suppression thereafter of the Ikhwan in 1929, the 1930s marked a turning point.
 With his rivals eliminated, Ibn Saud's ideology was in full force, ending nearly 1,400 years of accepted religious practices surrounding the Hajj, the majority of which were sanctioned by a millennium of scholarship.

-The King established a Shura Council of the Hejaz as early as 1927.
-This council was later expanded to 20 members and was chaired by Ibn Saud's son Prince Faisal.
+Ibn Saud established a Shura Council of the Hejaz as early as 1927.
+This council was later expanded to 20 members and was chaired by Ibn Saud's son, Prince Faisal.

 Foreign wars

 Ibn Saud was able to gain loyalty from tribes near Saudi Arabia, such as those in Jordan.
 For example, he built very strong ties with Rashed Al-Khuzai from the Al Fraihat tribe, one of the most influential and royally established families during the Ottoman Empire.
 Prince Rashed and his tribe had dominated eastern Jordan before the arrival of Sharif Hussein.
 Ibn Saud supported Rashed and his followers in rebellion against Hussein.

 In 1934 Saudi Arabia defeated Yemen in the Saudi-Yemeni War.
-This was the first modern war - the Saudis had British Rolls-Royce armoured cars and French Renault FT-17 tanks - between Arab states.
+This was the first modern war – the Saudis had British Rolls-Royce armoured cars and French Renault FT-17 tanks – between Arab states.

 In 1935 Prince Rashed supported Izz ad-Din al-Qassam's defiance, which led him and his followers into rebellion against Abdullah I of Jordan.
 In 1937, when they were forced to leave Jordan, Prince Rashed Al Khuzai, his family, and a group of his followers chose to move to Saudi Arabia where Prince Rashed lived for several years under Ibn Saud's hospitality.